dinnycodes/Abelian_Sandpile/README.md

 ## How to verify correctness

 We provide a `make check` command that will automatically run the serial and parallel versions with a 513×513 grid, and compare their outputs.
+Note: You will be prompted for input grid size but do not provide it because it is already set to 513x513 in the Makefile.

 ```bash
 make check